|Rank||Product||Highlights||Trial / Warranty|

 Side sleepers should avoid thin pillows as it will make your head angle downwards, placing strain on your spinal column and create compression and strain upon the soft tissues of your neck.

-Pillow loft refers to how high it sits when laying flat, and a thin pillow most likely won’t have much more that 2 to 3 inches of loft total depending on the type of filling is used within it.
+Pillow loft refers to how high a pillow sits when laying flat, and a thin pillow most likely won’t have much more that 2 to 3 inches of loft total depending on the type of filling is used within it.
 Occasionally you may find a bit of a higher loft, but generally the filling will be highly compressible and also evenly distribute when pressure is applied to provide support where needed.

 Pillow Size and Care